Environmental Fee FAQs

-In July of 2011, City of Mesa Resolution
+In May of 2014, City of Mesa Resolution

-number 10459 was adopted increasing the fee from $3.00 to $5.38.
-The fee was
+number 10459 was adopted increasing the fee from $5.38 to $7.32.
+The

-appearing in utility bills after August 2011.
+appearing in utility bills after July 2014.

 Why is this fee needed now?

 Mesa, like other cities, had

 traditionally managed environmental mandates with General Fund

 Do other cities have this type of fee?

 Most of Arizona's large cities have to

 comply with the same Federal and State mandates and use various

 approaches to fund them.